domosekai/domosekai.github.io/sstp/help.md

 ### Q: Can I edit a SSTP Connect configuration file?

 SSTP Connect configuration files use the JSON format.
-You are not encouraged to edit them by hand but if you wish to, you can do it with a JSON editor at your own risk.
+You are not encouraged to edit by hand but if you wish to, you can do it with a JSON editor at your own risk.

 ### Q: How is my sensitive information saved in the configuration file if I do not add a password?